mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ## Do the meds work?

 A question that I wanted to explore, going beyond whether a user has Parkinson's, is predicting for a given patient if his or her medicine is working.
 This hits a fundamental motivation for the mPower study, which is to do better patient tracking in between sparse doctor visits.
+I tried a few approaches to get at this question, including building models that classify medicated versus non-medicated game records for individual patients, as well as a model that tries to class records into medicated versus non-medicated categories across all patients.
+I also did some preliminary modeling to see if I could predict the number of years that a patient had Parkinson's, the number of years they have been non-medicated, and whether they have had surgery or brain stimulation therapy.
+None of these analyses returned promising results.

-I tried a few approaches to get at this question, including grouping all records where a patient took medicine
+comparing and all records where a patient did not

 predicting whether a patient took or didn't take his or her meds   but my preliminary analyses